 All leave of absence (LOA) requests must be submitted in writing to the Associate Dean for Student Affairs or designee and normally approved in advance of the proposed starting date.
-Usually, a student must be in good academic standing, have no outstanding U or F or INC grades on his/her transcript, and have satisfied all graduation requirements normally expected for the student's level of training before the request is granted.

 Requests for a leave of absence not covered by the various leave categories described below are considered on an individual basis by the Associate Dean for Student Affairs or designee and may be reviewed by the Student Promotion Committee.